The Indoor Air

 Health and Safety

-Identifying and eliminating harmful contaminants in the indoorair in a facility reduces the risk of health problems for buildingoccupants, thus creating a safer and healthier environment.
+Identifying and eliminating harmful contaminants in indoor air reduces the risk of health problems for building occupants, thus creating a safer and healthier indoor environment.

 Energy Savings

-Reduced ventilation allows for a downsize in HVAC equipment needed and lower future operational costs.
+Reduced ventilation allows for a reduction in HVAC equipment capacity and lower operational costs.

 Liability Mitigation